Peanut AllergySkip to the navigation

 How is it treated?

 If you accidentally eat a peanut, follow your doctor's instructions.
-For a mild reaction, you may only need to take an antihistamine , such as diphenhydramine hydrochloride (Benadryl), to reduce your symptoms.
+For a mild reaction, to reduce your symptoms you may only need to take an antihistamine , such as a nondrowsy one like loratadine (Claritin) or one that might make you sleepy like diphenhydramine (Benadryl).
 Mild symptoms include sneezing or an itchy or runny nose; an itchy mouth; a few hives or mild itching; and mild nausea or stomach discomfort.

 If you have had a severe reaction previously, your doctor has probably prescribed a medicine called epinephrine .
 If you have symptoms in more than one body area, such as mild nausea and an itchy mouth, give yourself an epinephrine shot.
 Call 911 for further instructions.

 For more information on how to give an epinephrine shot, see:

 - Allergies: Giving Yourself an Epinephrine Shot .

 - Allergies in Children: Giving an Epinephrine Shot to a Child .